ansible-community/antsibull-docs/docs/ansible-output.md

         # Will use this value if not specified in the directive.
         postprocessors: []

+        # Will use this value if not specified in the directive.
+        inventory: {}

         # Will use this value if explicitly set to null/~ in the directive.
         playbook: |-